mujasoft/git_log_analyser/README.md

 ## Why This Exists

-You want to understand what’s going on in a codebase, but reading commit logs is tedious and time-consuming.
+You want to understand what’s going on in a codebase but reading commit logs is tedious and time-consuming.

 **This tool solves that.**